Street food of Mumbai

 Street food of Mumbai is the food sold by hawkers from portable market stalls in Mumbai.
-It is one of the characteristics of the city.
-The city is known for its distinctive street foods.
-Although street food is common all over India, street food in Mumbai is noted because people from all economic classes eat on the roadside almost round the clock, and it is sometimes felt that the taste of street food is better than that of restaurants in the city.
-Many Mumbaikars enjoy evening snacks on the roadside.
-People of Mumbai, cutting across barriers of class, religion, gender, and ethnicity, are passionate about street food.
+Although street food is common all over India, Mumbai is known for its street food and is a strong characteristic of the city.
+It has this reputation because people from all economic classes eat on the roadside almost round the clock, and it is sometimes felt that the taste of street food is better than that of restaurants in the city.
 Street food vendors are credited by some for developing the city's food culture.
-Street food in Mumbai is relatively inexpensive as compared to restaurants and vendors tend to be clustered around crowded areas such as colleges and railway stations.
+Street food is relatively inexpensive as compared to restaurants, and vendors tend to be clustered around crowded areas such as colleges and railway stations.
+Mumbai's street food ranked No.10 in the Time Out's World's Best Street Food Cities 2026 list.
+Mumbai was amongst 3 Indian cities which made it to the list, the other two being Jaipur at No.15 and Delhi at No. 19.